CTingy/coffee_shop/README.md

 URL: https://a-hui-coffee.herokuapp.com/

 It is a E-commerce website built with Django.
 The website sales many kinds of roast coffee beans and you can shop on this website and comment the products.

 ## Functions
-(send_email function has been banned by Google security after deploy on Heroku)
+(send_email function has been banned by Google security after deployed on Heroku)

 * Only for admin
   * Create, update, delete products on the product pages.